On The Average-Case Complexity of Shellsort: The Lower Bound

 The original increment sequence used by Shell \cite{Sh59} was $\lfloor n/2\rfloor, \lfloor n/2^2 \rfloor$, and so on for $\log n$ passes.
-Knuth \cite{Kn73} remarks that this is undesirable when the binary representation of $n$ contains a long string of zeroes.
-It has the result that Shellsort runs in worst-case time $\Theta(n^2)$.
-Since this increment sequence satisfies the same analysis as the above one of \cite{PS65} the lower bound on the average number of inversions is $\Omega(n \log n)$.
+Knuth \cite{Kn73} remarks that this is undesirable when the binary representation of $n$ contains a long string of zeroes and has the effect that Shellsort runs in worst-case time $\Theta(n^2)$.
+By the same analysis as given above for the Papernov-Stasevich increment sequence the lower bound on the average number of inversions is $\Omega(n \log n)$.